 The need for full mouth reconstruction may result from:

 - Tooth loss due to decay, trauma, injury or fracture.

 - Teeth that are severely worn due to acid reflux, foods, drinks, bruxing and grinding.

 - Headache, jaw, TMJ and muscle pain associated with poor jaw alignment and bite position.

 A comprehensive dental exam will be the first step in the process.
 The teeth, Peridontal gum tissue, Bone, TMJ (jaw joints), Muscles, Bite, Airway, Posture,Function and Cosmetics will be examined, reviewed and the best treatment plan will be decided to place the jaws/bite in the most ideal physiologic position.
 This position will take into consideration the joints, muscles,teeth and airway and their relationship to the C1/ C2 cervical area.
 The comprehensive examination requires records of your mouth such as Digital X-rays and photographs, impressions of your upper and lower teeth, models of your teeth that are made from the impressions and a bite registration.
 Since this is a multidisciplinary approach other specialists may be needed to develop a treatment plan that is best for you.

-Once your dentist has obtained all information relevant to your case, he or she will develop a comprehensive, step-by-step treatment plan to correct all of the problems in your mouth and complete your reconstruction.
+Once Dr. Adams has obtained all information relevant to your case, he will develop a comprehensive, step-by-step treatment plan to correct all of the problems in your mouth and complete your reconstruction.
 If you do not understand the procedure being described to you, ask for a detailed written description of the proposed treatment plan so you can review it.
 This can be helpful if you want to get a second opinion.
 Be sure you understand the risks and benefits of the recommended procedures and treatments.